WTCSC/the-meh-thematical-calculator-Solemouse/README.md

 ## Meh Calculator
 This is a very unenthusiastic calculator, it doesnt like to do work

+#### Reduced Version?
+Yes there is a somewhat reduced version, the original is 2029 characters, the reduced is 2017 characters, I tried to reduce the characters even further but it would keep giving me the error handling message when putting in any value.

 #### Requirements
 * Python 3.0